Beverly Hills Truck Accident Lawyer

 - Allowing violations of safety laws

-An example of commercial trucking negligence: Imagine that a trucking company which serves the West LA and Beverly Hills area experiences a sudden loss of drivers.
-The trucking company is expectedly desperate to hire more drivers as soon as possible.
+Consider this example of commercial trucking negligence: A truck company that serves the West LA and Beverly Hills area experiences a sudden loss of drivers.
+The truck company is expectedly desperate to hire more drivers as soon as possible.
 However, instead of hiring and training a professional group of drivers, they recruit several drivers with previous substance abuse issues.

-This new group of drivers give up drugs, passes their mandatory drug test, and goes to work.
+This new group of drivers give up drugs, pass their mandatory drug test, and go to work.
 Later that same week, one of the new drivers relapses and drives while under the influence.
 Unfortunately, this driver falls asleep at the wheel and causes a serious accident, killing three people.

-In this example, both the driver and the trucking company are guilty of negligence and are responsible to the victims and their families for their losses.
+In this example, both the driver and the truck company are guilty of negligence and are responsible to the victims and their families for their losses.

-Despite safety regulations, trucking accidents happen.
-If you were injured as a result of truck driver or trucking company negligence, you may be entitled to compensation for your losses.
-Below is a brief explanation of damages that may be available to trucking accident victims.
+Despite safety regulations, truck accidents happen.
+If you were injured as a result of truck driver or truck company negligence, you may be entitled to compensation for your losses.
+Below is a brief explanation of damages that may be available to truck accident victims.
 Damages are a monetary award which is determined by a court of law to compensate a truck accident victim for injuries sustained as a result of negligence or deliberate acts of malice.

-Economic Damages: Economic damages are awarded to compensate a trucking accident victim for any losses that a dollar amount can objectively be attached to.
-Compensation is calculated by determining the amount of out of pocket losses a victim has or will expect to incur as a result of their injuries.
-Common examples of economic losses include loss of earning capacity, medical bills, and lost wages
+- Economic damages.
+Economic damages are awarded to compensate a truck accident victim for any losses that a dollar amount can objectively be attached to.
+Compensation is calculated by determining the amount of out-of-pocket losses a victim has or will expect to incur as a result of their injuries.
+Common examples of economic losses include loss of earning capacity, medical bills, and lost wages.

-Punitive Damages: The final type of damages a California court may award are punitive damages.
+- Punitive damages.
+The final type of damages a California court may award are punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
-Punitive damages are relatively rare and in fact were only incorporated in 5% of all verdicts.
+Punitive damages are relatively rare and in fact were only incorporated in 5 percent of all verdicts.

 Furthermore, there is no real set standard for calculating and awarding punitive damages.
 Punitive damages are awarded at the court’s discretion and will vary depending on the specific circumstances of a case.